 The central role of universities

-An outstanding feature of the German startup scene is its close connection to universities.
-More than every second startup (55.1 per cent) is now supported by a university.
-These collaborations not only provide access to research and talent, but also significantly strengthen the entrepreneurial ecosystem.
-Satisfaction with this collaboration has reached a new high of 80.5 per cent.
+A striking feature of the startup landscape in Germany is the close connection to universities.
+More than half of all startups (55.1%) are now supported by a university, such as through our Startup Port joint project.
+This collaboration not only facilitates access to research and talent, but also makes a significant contribution to strengthening the startup ecosystem.
+Satisfaction with these collaborations has reached a new high of 80.5%.

-DeepTech – from research to the market
+DeepTech – From research to the market

-Need for cooperation with established industry
+Need for cooperation with the established economy

-Outlook and expectations of politicians
+Outlook and expectations of politics

 The resilience and innovative strength of German start-ups are significantly strengthened by the support structures of universities, for example through initiatives such as the Startup Port in the Hamburg metropolitan region.
 These platforms are crucial to meeting the diverse challenges facing the industry.
 By promoting knowledge-based start-ups and creating optimal framework conditions, the Startup Port makes a significant contribution to ensuring that the start-up scene is not only well positioned, but can also look to the future with confidence.
-Its role and influence therefore emphasise the need to further strengthen and expand such support networks.
+Its role and influence therefore underline the need to further strengthen and expand such support networks.

 The full report is available here.